Tabletop RPG advice for little dragons

 Blaster Caster Class Breakdown

-Every casting class has access to some blasting spells, but some will be better at it than others.
-Some classes will have access to better spells, while other classes might find a conflict between what their class is supposed to be doing and casting all those fun blasting spells.
+Every casting class has some blasting spells, but some are better at it than others.
+Some classes have access to better spells, while other classes might find a conflict between what their class is supposed to be doing and casting all those fun blasting spells.
 Here’s a rough breakdown of each full-caster class, with ratings for spell selection and role fit.
 Spell selection rates their options for blasting spells.
 Role fit compares the Blaster role to the overall class design and examines how easily a class can shift to being a Blaster.

 Sorcerer

 While Sorcerers can lag behind Wizards when looking at the sheer number of spells they can learn, Sorcerers can absolutely keep up with Wizards in the number of blasting spells they learn.
 Of the 32 blasting spells I listed above, Sorcerers have access to 26 of them—the same number as Wizards.
-Beyond spell selection, Sorcerers also have metamagic, which is useful for many things, but is amazing for Blasters.
-Sorcerers can use metamagic to deal less damage to friendly targets, boost the overall damage of their spells, change the damage type of a spell (like if you want to hit some fire-resistant enemies with a Fireball spell), and much more.
+Beyond spell selection, Sorcerers also have metamagic, which is amazing for Blasters.
+Sorcerers can use metamagic to deal less damage to friendly targets, boost the damage of their spells, change the damage type of a spell (like if you want to hit some fire-resistant enemies with a Fireball spell), and much more.
+They can also use Quickened Spell to cast a leveled spell like Fireball, and then also cast a cantrip for extra damage.
 For a dedicated Blaster caster, it’s hard to do better than a Sorcerer.

 Spell Options: 5